Ever feel like the kids in your life exist in a different dimension than you?

 Meanwhile, FluentU remembers what they’ve learned and suggests further content based on that info.

 If you want to take their learning on the go, note that FluentU isn’t just a website.
-You can also access it as a mobile app for learning anytime, anywhere.
+You can also access it as a mobile app by visiting the iTunes App store or Google Play store, and enjoy FluentU’s innovative learning feature anytime, anywhere.

 Best for Interactive Games: PBS Kids Spanish

 This PBS Kids site really takes the cake for interactive Spanish-learning games!
 Featuring fun and familiar characters like the Cat in the Hat and Curious George, these games work Spanish language skills while also allowing young children to practice other skills such as counting, colors and shape recognition.

 PBS Kids Spanish offers games for all levels of Spanish speakers.